mdbridge/click-by-voice/doc/making_voice_commands.md

 	Refresh notifications = CbV('${._4m8j}:c');
     Mark all read = CbV('${a[data-tooltip-content="Mark All Read"]}:c');

-(These commands correspond to specific webpages and would normally be enabled only for those pages.)
+(These commands target specific elements of specific webpages and would normally be enabled only for those pages.)

 While these are only simple accelerators, you can write parameterized commands to do things like select a field, fill in a value, then update